 Virtual & Hybrid Work Training

-Almost a quarter of our nation's workforce is working remotely full time, and hybrid employment is becoming commonplace.
-Employees at all levels and professions report increased happiness at work when they can work remotely.
-And many workers feel they are more productive when working outside of the office.
-In fact, surveys suggest a high percentage of workers would accept pay reductions in exchange for greater flexibility in their working location.
+The way we work has changed.
+Almost a quarter of our nation's workforce is working remotely, and hybrid work arrangements are becoming increasingly commonplace.
+Employees at all levels and professions report greater happiness and productivity when they have the flexibility to work from home.
+Surveys suggest a high percentage of workers would even accept pay reductions in exchange for greater flexibility in their working location.

 Want to know more about Virtual & Hybrid Work Training?